Mayo Clinic's approach

 At Mayo Clinic, you may have access to ongoing clinical trials, research and new treatments.

-Mayo Clinic researchers actively study medications and treatments for people with kidney transplants, including new medications (immunosuppressive medications) to keep your body from rejecting your kidney transplant.
+Mayo Clinic researchers actively study medicines and treatments for people with kidney transplants, including new medicines (immunosuppressive medicines) to keep your body from rejecting your kidney transplant.

-Researchers are also investigating better ways to lower antibody levels in your blood to reduce rejection of a donor kidney and improve outcomes when the match between a donor and recipient isn't ideal (ABO incompatible and positive crossmatch kidney transplant).
+Researchers also are investigating better ways to lower antibody levels in your blood to reduce rejection of a donor kidney and improve outcomes when the match between a donor and recipient isn't ideal (ABO incompatible and positive crossmatch kidney transplants).

-Other research areas include looking at new ways to use immunosuppressive medications, including tacrolimus (Prograf, Protopic), sirolimus (Rapamune), belatacept (Nulojix) and steroid-free immunosuppression medication options, to help reduce side effects and complications for people with kidney transplants.
+Other research areas include looking at new ways to use immunosuppressive medicines, including tacrolimus (Prograf, Astagraf XL), sirolimus (Rapamune), belatacept (Nulojix) and steroid-free immunosuppression medicine options, to help reduce side effects and complications for people with kidney transplants.

 Read more about the Kidney and Pancreas Transplant Research Program.